 The award ceremony will take place on December 1st at the Royal Palace.

-Everson Museum of Art, Syracuse, New York, USA
+American Museum of Ceramic Art, Pomona, California, USA

 with Marc Heiremans Gallery, Brussels Belgium